UgoTurner/demo-smart-contract/README.md

-# demo-smart-contract
+# Demo: Smart Contract on the Ethereum Blockchain

-Simple Demo: Write, deploy and interact  with a Smart Contract  on the Ethereum blockchain
+Write, deploy and interact with a Smart Contract on the Ethereum blockchain

+## Install

+// todo